trek-view/basecamp/_posts/2022-05-20-horizon-level-yaw-pitch-roll-gopro-videos-part-1.md

 ## An example of a bad horizon

-Here is a video I recorded it with a GoPro MAX with a 45 degree horizontal tilt (roll) to the right (0:02), then almost level (0:05), then a 45 degree tilt to the left (0:08).
+Here is a video I recorded it with a GoPro MAX with a 45 degree horizontal roll to the right (0:02), then almost level (0:05), then a 45 degree roll to the left (0:08).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/lEHA91gu3TQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Here are screenshots to show how this looks for the entire equirectangular frame (not in a 360 viewer), extracted using ffmpeg (`ffmpeg -i GS016143.mp4 -r 1 -q:v 2 img%d.jpg`);
+Here are screenshots to show how this looks for the entire equirectangular frame (not in a 360 viewer), extracted using ffmpeg (`ffmpeg -i INPUT.mp4 -r 1 -q:v 2 img%d.jpg`);

 ### Roll 45 degrees (right roll) (0:02)